apache/guacamole-client/THREAT_MODEL.md

 - **Web-app host.** A standard servlet container (e.g. Tomcat) fronted by a reverse proxy or the container itself terminating TLS *(inferred — I12)*.
-- **TLS termination.** HTTPS for the browser boundary is provided by the operator's container/reverse proxy, not by Guacamole itself *(inferred — I12)*.
+- **TLS termination.** HTTPS for the browser boundary is provided by the operator's container/reverse proxy, **not by Guacamole itself**.
+Terminating TLS correctly is squarely the operator's/administrator's responsibility, and a report whose substance is that an un-TLS-terminated deployment exposes traffic is **not a Guacamole vulnerability** — it is `DOWNSTREAM` (see §10, §11a) *(maintainer — I12)*.
 - **Concurrency.** guacd handles multiple simultaneous connections; the web app is multi-user and multi-session concurrently *(inferred — I11)*.
 - **What we do *not* do to the host (negative inventory — high-priority to